front-end-intermediate/session-1/readme.md

 ## EXERCISE - generated content from an array

-Note how the CSS for the hero graphic and nav bar formats the links:
+Note the CSS for the links:

 ```css
 nav ul {